Rookiestyle/EarlyUpdateCheck/readme.md

 This will invoke Windows UAC if required to copy the downloaded files into KeePass' plugin folder.
 Details can be found in the configuration settings.

+In addition, EarlyUpdateCheck can now update other author's plugins as well.
+Please have a look at the [wiki](https://github.com/Rookiestyle/EarlyUpdateCheck/wiki/Update-other-plugins) for details.

 # Table of Contents
 - [Configuration](#configuration)
 - [One-click plugin update](#one-click-plugin-update)